-Should the student not conform to the school's guidelines and expectations while being transported by the school bus, or while waiting for the school bus, the principal/ assistant principal will usually follow the procedures below.

-For the: Transportation privileges will be suspended for a period not to exceed: and/or:

-1 st offense Meeting with administration Parent(s) and student will be notified, and the incident will be addressed appropriately to the offense by the assistant principal/principal.
+Infraction Procedures transported by udent not conform to the school's guideling y the school bus, or while waiting for the usually follow the procedures below.
+For the: Transportation privileges will be suspended for a period not to exceed: and/or: 1 st offense Meeting with administration Parent(s) and student will be notified, and the incident will be addressed appropriately to the offense by the assistant principal/principal.
 2 nd offense Suspend riding bus for 1 week Parent(s) and student will meet with the assistant principal/principal and the driver/teacher before the student resumes school transportation.
 3 rd offense Transportation privileges will be suspended for the remainder of the school year.
 Parent(s) and student will meet with the assistant principal/principal.
 Note: Harassing, threatening, defiant or violent behaviors will not be tolerated at any time.
 Such behaviors may result in immediate loss of school privileges.
 Note: If the situation warrants, the principal/assistant principal may determine whether to immediately require a 30-day suspension of transportation privileges or suspension of transportation privileges for the remainder of the school year.

-Bus Passes

-In special situations, students may need to travel to a location other than their normal stop.
+Bus Passes In special situations, students may need to travel to a location other than their normal stop.
 Travel to Delta Fields or other locations for extra-curricular activities is no longer permissible.
 For a few very specific instances, a bus pass must be obtained from the NIS front office and presented to the bus driver.
-To obtain a pass:

-- Parent/Guardian must send a note to the front office with the child's name, drop-off location, date, and signature. - Pass will be delivered to the child's teacher by the end of the school day.
+To obtain a pass: • Parent/Guardian must send a note to the front office with the child's name, drop-off location, date, and signature. • Pass will be delivered to the child's teacher by the end of the school day.